fsantanna/fsantanna.github.io/adts.md

 output e!Mouse!Click.but --> 1 (clicked mouse button number)
 ```

-Note how nested anonymous unions induce type hierarchies with arbitrary levels:
+Note how nested anonymous unions can induce type hierarchies with arbitrary
+levels:
 An `Event.Key.Up` could be a subtype of `Event.Key` and both could be subtypes
 of `Event`.
-We are therefore experimenting with ADTs subtyping in Ceu:
+We are therefore experimenting with ADT subtyping in Ceu:

 ```
 var clk: Event.Mouse.Click = Event.Mouse.Click [[10,20], 1]